luroalfa/luroalfa/README.md

 ### ✨ Welcome to my GitHub profile!

-I'm a fullstack developer from Costa Rica 🇨🇷 with a passion for building reliable and scalable systems.
+I'm a Software Engineer from Costa Rica 🇨🇷 with a passion for building reliable and scalable systems.
 I specialize in backend services, software architecture, and delivering production-ready solutions.

 ---